Jump to

 Give the user a way to delete devices from the data platform so they could replace it with a new device or try re-installing it.

-On-site technicians had to wait for confirmation from the deployment admin to know whether a device successfully connected to the platform.
+On-site technicians had to wait for confirmation from the deployment admin overseeing the installation to know whether a device successfully connected to the platform.

-Give users an easy way to immediately check the status of a sensor once it’s installed in its designated spot and turned on.
+Give users a way to immediately check the status of a device once installed in its designated spot and turned on.

 Ideation